Here are our top suggestions for self-published Australian authors who are just entering the world of self-publishing their first book!

 Throughout the self-publishing process, you’ll go through multiple stages, including writing, self-editing, review, editing, print and ebook formatting, cover design, proofreading, uploading and publishing, reviewing proof copies, and marketing.
 Each of these steps can take longer than you expect, and one delay can have a flow-on effect throughout the rest of the process.

-While some components can be done simultaneously, such as cover design and editing, which will speed up the process, publishing, and marketing require all other aspects to be completed.
-Rather than set a date and try to rush through the preceding steps, set your publication and marketing dates close to the end of the project and allow yourself time for any last-minute changes.
+While some components can be done simultaneously, such as cover design and editing, which will speed up the process, self-publishing and marketing require all other aspects to be completed.
+Rather than setting a date and rushing through the preceding steps, schedule your publication and marketing dates near the end of the project and allow time for any last-minute changes.
+Don’t try to rush to meet a deadline that was never achievable.
+It will only end in disappointment and more work in the long run.

 #2 – You Don’t Need A Finished Book to Start Marketing

 Often, we find authors rushing through the final stages of the self-publishing process, cover design or formatting, just to get the book published so they can start marketing.
-While the finished book will be needed eventually, there’s a lot of pre-release marketing that you can do to build suspense with potential readers and grow your audience.
+While the finished book will eventually be needed, there’s a lot of pre-release marketing you can do to build suspense with potential readers and grow your audience.

-Things to set before you release your book include setting up your social media accounts and establishing your brand, setting up an imprint if you plan on publishing multiple books, pre-release teasers, book blurb teasers, cover reveal teasers, videos, pre-order sales, and much more.
+Things to set before you release your book include establishing your social media accounts and brand, setting up an imprint if you plan to publish multiple books, pre-release teasers, book blurb teasers, cover reveal teasers, videos, pre-order sales, and more.

 #3 – Invest In Your Book